AkariAsai/CORA/README.md

 # CORA
 This is the official implementation of the following paper:
 Akari Asai, Xinyan Yu, Jungo Kasai and Hannaneh Hajishirzi.
-[One Question Answering Model for Many Languages with Cross-lingual Dense Passage Retrieval](https://arxiv.org/abs/2107.11976). *Preptint*.
+[One Question Answering Model for Many Languages with Cross-lingual Dense Passage Retrieval](https://arxiv.org/abs/2107.11976). *NeurIPS*.
 2021.

 ![cora_image](fig/overview_v4.png)